Academic Requirements and Regulations

 Comprehensive Assessment Committee: Master’s Degrees and Education Specialist Degrees

 A Comprehensive Assessment Committee must evaluate each student’s performance on the comprehensive assessment.
-The student’s graduate advisor or graduate program director selects the chair and other member(s) of the Comprehensive Assessment Committee.
-The committee chair must have at least “Graduate” level membership in the Marshall University graduate faculty.
-There must be a minimum of two voting members on every Comprehensive Assessment Committee, including the committee chair, except in the case where a national standardized exam is used as the only assessment, in which case only the person serving as chair is needed.
-Other than the chair, all other assessment committee voting members must have at least “Associate” level membership in the Marshall University graduate faculty.
-A majority of the student’s Comprehensive Assessment Committee voting members must have appointments within the college of the student’s major.
+The student’s graduate program director selects the chair and other member(s) of the Comprehensive Assessment Committee.
+The committee members must have the appropriate qualifications as stipulated in Board of Governors Policy UPAA-13 (Graduate Faculty Membership).
+There must be a minimum of two voting members on every master's Comprehensive Assessment Committee, including the committee chair, except in the case where a national standardized exam is used as the only assessment, in which case only the person serving as chair is needed.
+A majority (more than half) of the student’s Comprehensive Assessment Committee voting members must have appointments within the college of the student’s major.

 With the approval of the department or division chair or head and the student’s Comprehensive Assessment Committee chair, other professionally or educationally qualified people may be invited to act as non-voting members of the committee.

-In the event of a tie-vote when determining the outcome of the student’s comprehensive assessment, the college or school dean is to select one additional faculty member to break the tie.
-This additional member must be from the college of the student’s major and must have at least “Graduate” level membership in the Marshall University graduate faculty.
+In the event of a tie vote when determining the outcome of the student’s comprehensive assessment, the college or school dean is to select one additional qualified faculty member to break the tie.
 This also might require the assessment to be executed a second time with the new committee member’s personal direct involvement.

 In the case of written or oral examinations, the chair of the student’s Comprehensive Assessment Committee prepares the questions for the written examination in consultation with other faculty members on the committee, and conducts the oral assessment with the other committee members present.
 The student may check with the program or department for availability of past assessments or study guides for review.